 Entry is still free.

-Guided tours for adults or children and school workshops can be booked.
+Tours for children and school workshops can be booked.
 Special needs groups are welcome.

-We offer refreshments in Cloister Cafe, a quality gift shop and meeting rooms available for hire.
+We offer refreshments in Cloister Café and a quality gift shop.

 A superb venue for classical concerts, which are held regularly at the Cathedral.